Resistor10k1/santa-challenge/README.md

 ## Introduction

+In the context of a algorithms course, the santa challenge could be solved as a voluntary exercise.
+This repository contains the code and a short description on how the exercise is solved.
-Help Santa distribute the gifts all over the world.
-This challenge has been uploaded to <a href="https://www.kaggle.com/competitions/santas-stolen-sleigh" target="_blank">kaggle.com</a> in 2016.
+This challenge has originally been uploaded to <a href="https://www.kaggle.com/competitions/santas-stolen-sleigh" target="_blank">kaggle.com</a> in 2016.

 See [Goal](#goal) for the description of the problem, which is basically just the description found on <a href="https://www.kaggle.com/competitions/santas-stolen-sleigh" target="_blank">kaggle.com</a>.